- Home

 - Keep daily routines steady, including feeding times and quiet rest periods

-- Offer comforting interaction when your cat seeks attention
+- Offer comforting interaction when your cat seeks attention, but do not force it

 - Provide enrichment such as window views, puzzle feeders, or gentle play sessions